antoinebidault/MemoryCacheRedisBackplane.Net/README.md

 services.AddMemoryCacheRedisBackplane(Configuration.GetConnectionString("Redis"));
 ```

-Then in your controllers :
+Then in your controllers, if you need to invalidate the cache :
 ```CSharp
   public TestController(IMemoryCacheInvalidator cacheInvalidator)
   {